Xe/withinbot/6E/The_Source.homebrewery.md

 ## Elves

-- Pointy eared
-- Quenya/Sindarin as their main language
-- Good at harvesting material, will get non-foraged material when foraging

 Everyone's favorite pointy-eared magic users are back.
 Elves hail from the forests of The Source.
 Some of the most powerful druids and shapeshifters of the land are Elves.
 Their native language is derived from Sindarin, but they are also taught Common as part of their education.

 Elves are excellent allies, foragers and friends.
 Having an elf in your party can help make adventuring a lot safer.

 ### Racial Bonuses

 Elves require a weapon to do basic attacks, but gain +1 dexterity in forests or green areas.
-Elves can also harvest non-foraged materials when harvesting materials.
+Elves can also harvest non-foraged materials when harvesting materials when they learn the Pure Foraging advancement.
 Elves that know spells can also perform very weak variants of them without needing a roll, this could be useful for starting campfires or similar small feats.

 ### Character Profile: Vesryn